Need some color in your life? Consider a pet peacock. That is, if you're up for the challenge!

-Peacocks are beautiful birds that can make a stunning addition to your yard, but be prepared to give these birds the care that they need.
-Keeping peacocks as pets requires more than admiring their beautiful plumage.
+Peacocks are exotic birds that can make a stunning addition to any yard, but be prepared to give these birds the high amount care that they need.
+Keeping peacocks as pets requires more than just admiring their beautiful plumage.
 They are fun and festive to have around, but it is important to educate yourself about their health and habits before keeping peacocks as pets.

 What most people refer to as peacocks are rightfully called peafowl.
 (Peacock is the name for the male of the species.)
 There are three species of peafowl: blue peacocks or the Indian peafowl, the green or Java peafowl, and the Congo peafowl.
-Because the green peafowl is endangered, it is not recommended to keep them as pets.
+Because the green peafowl is one of many endangered birds, it is not recommended to keep them as pets.
 The blue peafowl generally makes the best pet, as it is more adaptable, tamer, and less aggressive than other types.

 No matter which type you choose, there are a few things you should know about general care before bringing your peafowl home.